Advanced Placement Program (AP)

 You can demonstrate your ability to master college-level coursework.
 The main reason to take an AP exam is to demonstrate mastery of rigorous college-level material.
 And, by scoring a passing grade on an AP exam (3 or above), you can earn college credit at the majority of colleges and universities in the US and Canada.
 For more information about what colleges award credit for AP exams, please visit the AP Credit Policy Search webpage.

-For questions regarding AP exam registration and payment, please contact Assistant Principal Valerie Piehl at firstname.lastname@example.org
+AP Exam registration information will be available in October 2022.
+If you have any questions, please contact Assistant Principal Valerie Piehl at firstname.lastname@example.org